David-Martino/drone-project/README.md

 - Visual SLAM 3D mapping using a monocular Raspberry Pi Camera 3
 - Navigation and mapping using an omnidirectional VL53L1 ToF lidar array
 - Onboard obstacle avoidance
-- Automatic emergency landing procedure for communication loss events
+- Automatic emergency landing procedure for communication loss or critically low battery events.
 - Integration with ROS with the option for manual control